toxicmender/Boolean-CKT-Reducer/README.md

 ## Acknowledgments

 * Thanks to [PurpleBooth](https://github.com/PurpleBooth) for the [README-Template](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2).
-* Cheers to all the [contributors](https://github.com/shashank9830/Boolean-CKT-Reducer/contributors) who helped complete the project.
+* Cheers to all the [contributors](https://github.com/shashank9830/Boolean-CKT-Reducer/contributors) who contributed to the project.